annasoleporta/STORM_release_analysis/README.md

 #### Inputs
 - Required input parameters:
-    - FileName: name of the file with path and extension, e.g. `example/STORM_raw_data_example.txt`
+    - FileName: name of the file with path and extension.
     - InputType: denotes the type of file, type `N-STORM` for Nikon software TXT files, or `ONI` for CSV files from ONI.
 - Optional input parameters for N-STORM data:
     - STORMref: **REFERENCE** channel name for N-STORM data.